Scorptech/milestonetwo/README.md

 -   The visitor to be able to search for information about near earth objects.
 -   Clear easy navigation.
--   Details information about the Size, Speed and the impat posibilities.
+-   Details information about the size, speed and the impact posibilities.

 ## UX